 “Fault” Car Insurance

 Washington is like most states in that it uses “fault” car insurance.
-In a fault based system, insurance companies pay according to each party’s degree of fault, just as was discussed above.
-If the insurance companies cannot come to an agreement on the proper share of fault, then a suit may have to be filed to determine the proportion.
+In a “fault based” system insurance companies will conduct their own investigations and if they cannot come to an agreement on the proper share of fault, then a suit with a car accident lawyer may have to be filed to determine the proportion.

 Strict Liability for Dog Bites